andrew/ultimate-awesome/README.md

 - [fucking-the-book-of-secret-knowledge](https://github.com/Correia-jpv/fucking-the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 With repository stars⭐ and forks🍴.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-webex](https://github.com/CiscoDevNet/awesome-webex) - A curated list of Cisco Webex resources for developers.
+- [Awesome-Open-AI-Sora](https://github.com/Curated-Awesome-Lists/Awesome-Open-AI-Sora) - Sora AI Awesome List – Your go-to resource hub for all things Sora AI, OpenAI's groundbreaking model for crafting realistic scenes from text.
+Explore a curated collection of articles, videos, podcasts, and news about Sora's capabilities, advancements, and more.
 - [awesome-vision-language-models-for-earth-observation](https://github.com/geoaigroup/awesome-vision-language-models-for-earth-observation) - A curated list of awesome vision and language resources for earth observation.
 - [awesome-grammY](https://github.com/grammyjs/awesome-grammY) - A collection of community projects leveraging the grammY ecosystem.
 - [resources](https://github.com/Graphics-Programming-Virtual-Meetup/resources) - Graphics Programming Resources List.
 - [awesome-voice-conversion](https://github.com/JeffC0628/awesome-voice-conversion) - A curated list of awesome voice conversion, projects and communities.
 - [36-graphql-concepts](https://github.com/Novvum/36-graphql-concepts) - 📜 36 concepts every GraphQL developer should know.
+- [Awesome-RAG-Vision](https://github.com/zhengxuJosh/Awesome-RAG-Vision) - Awesome-RAG-Vision: a curated list of advanced retrieval augmented generation (RAG) for Computer Vision.
 - [Awesome-LegalAI-Resources](https://github.com/CSHaitao/Awesome-LegalAI-Resources) - This repository aims to collect all LegalAI data to facilitate the development of intelligent justice systems.
 - [awesome-egraphs](https://github.com/philzook58/awesome-egraphs) - An awesome list of e-graph resources.
 - [awesome-gedcom](https://github.com/todrobbins/awesome-gedcom) - GEDCOM utilities that will ease the pain.